 Lifeline is a federal program that lowers the monthly cost of phone and internet.
-MetroNet participates in Lifeline in limited areas of Indiana only.
+MetroNet participates in Lifeline in limited areas of Indiana and Minnesota only.

 In order to receive the Lifeline discount for phone service, you must subscribe to a flat rate residential local exchange service.
 In order to receive the Lifeline discount for broadband service, you must subscribe to our Lifeline Internet service.
 The service must be at your principal place of residence and must be your only Lifeline service.
 Additionally, you must certify that you are the head of your household and that you are currently receiving assistance from one of the following programs: